ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

     - The `spec.routes.services` only has an entry for the Headlamp service, linking it to this IngressRoute.

     - The `spec.tls.secretName` points to the secret associated to the Headlamp certificate declared in the previous step.
+This enables the TLS termination at the ingress level, while the communication with Headlamp will still be done in HTTP.

 9. Create the `kustomization.yaml` file for the Kustomize project: